ORNL/HydraGNN_GFM_FineTuning4Materials/README.md

    ```

 2. **Prepare your dataset** (if not using QM9):
-   - Ensure your data is in ADIOS format
+   - Prepare your data in the appropriate format
    - Update the feature schema in the fine-tuning script if needed

 3. **Configure fine-tuning parameters**: